andrewcannan/infinite_realms/README.md

 ### Enquiries Page

-The purpose of the Enquiries page is to serve as a centralized hub for managing and responding to user inquiries or messages directed to the shop owner.
+The purpose of the Enquiries page is to serve as a centralized hub for managing and responding to user enquiries or messages directed to the shop owner.
 The page is populated with only unresponded enquiries and is accessible exclusively by superusers.

 <details>
 <summary>Enquiries - Desktop</summary>